Thangam-11/Used-car-price-prediction/README.md

 4. **Car Specs Sheet:**
    - Presents specifications of the cars, including headings, top specifications like mileage, engine, max power, torque, etc., and detailed engine and transmission information, dimensions, capacity, and miscellaneous details.

-## Data Extraction ##:
+## Data Extraction :
  1. New Car Detail:
     To extract specific features from the 'new_car_detail' column in the dataset,  create new columns for 'Fuel_Type,' 'Body_Type,' 'Mileage_km,' 'Transmission type,' 'Number owner,' 'OEM,' 'Car model,' 'modelYear,' 'centralVariantId,' 'variantName,' and 'price'
  3. New Car Specs :
      To extract specific features from the 'new_car_detail' column in the dataset reate new columns for mileage, engine, max power, torque,Seats.

-# Regression #:
+# Regression:

-Algorithm Selection: After thorough evaluation, Random Forest Regressor, demonstrate commendable testing accuracy.
+**Algorithm Selection:** After thorough evaluation, Random Forest Regressor, demonstrate commendable testing accuracy.
 Upon checking for any overfitting issues in both training and testing, both models exhibit strong performance without overfitting concerns.
 I choose the Random Forest Regressor for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.

-Hyperparameter Tuning with GridSearchCV and Cross-Validation: To fine-tune our model and mitigate overfitting, we employ GridSearchCV with cross-validation for hyperparameter tuning.
+**Hyperparameter Tuning with GridSearchCV and Cross-Validation:** To fine-tune our model and mitigate overfitting, we employ GridSearchCV with cross-validation for hyperparameter tuning.
 This function allows us to systematically explore multiple parameter values and return the optimal set of parameters. {'max_depth': 20, 'max_features': log2, 'min_samples_leaf': 1, 'min_samples_split': 2,n_estimators =50}.